Dev1402/Player-Evaluation-and-replacement/README.md

-# Findiing Replacement of a Player
+# Finding Replacement of a Player
 ## 1) Overview:
 There is a Bid by top 6 teams for Michael Keane.
 The aim is to study the performance of Michael Keane and other players to evaluate the performance